 The plasmid DNA contains an origin of replication, antibiotic resistance gene, promoter sequence and restriction digestion site.

-The function of the plasmid DNA:
+Function of the plasmid DNA:

 The plasmid DNA helps in the survival of the organism.